Key Takeaways

 Alternatives to life insurance renewal

 If you still need coverage, there are two alternatives to life insurance renewal: get a new term policy or convert to a permanent life insurance policy.
+To learn more about your permanent options, check out some of these companies.

 If you’re still healthy, a new term policy is probably the best choice.
 While renewal is convenient, it’s rarely the most affordable option.Â